makrai/notes/nozza2003-lang-spec-BERTs.md

 |Text Classification Accuracy |88.96	|85.22|3.75	|

 * Table 1 shows a summary of the results for the most frequent NLP tasks
-  * on average, language-specific BERT models obtain higher results with
+  * on average, language-specific BERT models obtain higher results
   * huge variation in the individual performances

 ### Languages Covered.
 The language-specific BERT models proposed

-* range from [high-resourced] languages (e.g., French, Italian) to
+* range from high-resourced languages (e.g., French, Italian) to
-* low-resource languages, such as Yorb and Mongolian.
-At the current date,
+* low-resource languages, such as Yorb and Mongolian
 * we are covering 18 languages
-* low-resources languages (e.g., Yorb and Arabic) [show] the highest improv
+* low-resources languages (e.g., Yorb and Arabic) show the highest improv
-* developers ... are more likely to be experts on other resources for that lang or to collect more data.
+* developers are more likely to be experts on other resources for that lang or to collect more data.
 This makes a greater difference for low-resource

 ### Architectures

-* most popular architecture is the standard BERT one, but lately, the
+* most popular architecture is the standard BERT one
-* ALBERT and RoBERTA has made researchers consider those two latter models as
+* ALBERT and RoBERTA has made considered
-  * RoBERTA has been used as the base model for the French CamemBERT (Martin+ 2019), [and] the Italian Gilberto and Umberto
+  * RoBERTA has been used as the base model for the French CamemBERT (Martin+ 2019), and the Italian Gilberto and Umberto
 * mBERT was used to initialize and fine-tune models for languages such as Russian (Kuratov and Arkhipov, 2019), Slavic languages (Arkhipov+ 2019) 7 and Yorb (Alabi+ 2019)
   * Here “Slavic” includes Russian, Bulgarian, Czech and Polish
-  * Yorb is a noteworthy example of how the scarcity of available data in low
+  * Yorb is a noteworthy example of cross-lingual transfer
-    * Fine-tuning mBERT instead of pretraining from scratch allowed the authors
+    * Fine-tuning mBERT instead of pretraining from scratch

 ### NLP tasks We currently index results for 29 NLP tasks.
 Table 1 reports the

 * Named Entity Recognition (NER) the most frequent task (22 entries)
-* there are some multilingual benchmark data: same NLP task [used] in diff lang
+* there are some multilingual benchmark data: same NLP task used in diff lang
-  * Some of them ... released by research group publishing in well-known confs (Yang+ 2019; Sanguinetti and Bosco, 2015; Conneau+ 2018; Völker+ 2019)
+  * Some of them released by research group publishing in well-known confs (Yang+ 2019; Sanguinetti and Bosco, 2015; Conneau+ 2018; Völker+ 2019)
-  * others [ released ] with shared tasks such as SemEval or CoNLL (Zeman+ 2018; Navigli+ 2013; Bosco+ 2016; Benikova+ 2014).
+  * others released with shared tasks such as SemEval or CoNLL (Zeman+ 2018; Navigli+ 2013; Bosco+ 2016; Benikova+ 2014).
 The latter group
-* noun sense disambiguation task is the only task where language-specific BERT performances are lower than the mBERT ones.
-As stated by the authors (Le+ 2019), this could be due to the fact that the training corpora have been machine-transled from English to French, making mBERT probably better suited for the task than a model trained on native French
+* noun sense disambiguation task is the only task where language-specific BERT (Le+ 2019) performances are lower than the mBERT ones.
+  * could be due to the fact that the training corpora have been machine-transled from English to French
 * Sentiment analysis is the task where language-specific BERT models obtain the highest improvements with respect to mBERT.
 Following the previous intuition,
-  * for Arabic (Antoun+ 2020) this can be explained [that] language-specific AraBERT model [handles] dialects
+  * for Arabic (Antoun+ 2020) this can be explained that language-specific AraBERT model handles dialects
     — even if they were not explicitly included in the training set
 * language-specific tasks, e.g., the Die/Dat (gendered determiners)
   disambiguation task in Dutch (Delobelle+ 2020), obtaining
-  * impressive improvements with respect to SOTA (Allein+ 2020) (23% points ac)
+  * impressive improvements with respect to SOTA (Allein+ 2020, 23% points accu)

-### Domains There is a huge variety of domains considered in language-specific
+### Domains: a huge variety

 * data sets used to pretrain the models and data sets used to evaluate
 * training mainly varies across three source corpora: